-Your stories need to speak to the experience, life-style, needs, and vocabulary of today’s child.
-That might include living in a single-parent home, or a home where both parents work outside the home, going to a day care center or baby sitter, or being a “latchkey” child.
+Your stories need to speak to the experience, lifestyle, needs, and vocabulary of today’s child.
+That might include living in a single-parent home, or a home where both parents work outside the home, going to a day care center or babysitter or being a “latchkey” child.
 (These circumstances can be part of the setting of a story.
 They do not need to be the focus of the story in most cases.)

-If you think writing simply won’t challenge your creativity, here's a story for you from the Urban Legends Reference Pages: "In 1957, Dr. Seuss produced a classic children’s tale, The Cat in the Hat, using only the words on an average first-grader’s vocabulary list.
-This work was followed by a series of books employing an ever more limited vocabulary.
+If you think writing simply won’t challenge your creativity, here's a story for you from Snopes.com, “In 1957 [Dr.] Seuss produced a classic children’s tale, The Cat in the Hat, using only the words on an average first-grader’s vocabulary list.
+This work was followed by a series of books employing an ever more limited vocabulary. . . .
 What prompted this minimalist trend by Dr. Seuss?
 A dare from his editor, Bennett Cerf, that he write a book using no more than fifty different words.
-Seuss took Cerf up on the dare and produced a classic children’s work that many of us can still recite from memory."
+Seuss took Cerf up on his challenge and produced a classic children’s work many of us can still recite from memory.”
+1

 Children love stories about nature.
-We look for nature stories that acknowledge God as Creator and Sustainer of all life and glorify Him as such.
+We look for nature stories that acknowledge God as Creator and the Sustainer of all life and glorify Him as such.
 We also look for stories that are more than an encyclopedic description about an animal, plant, etc. Kids—the editor too!—should be able to say, "I never knew that before" when reading your nature story.